Michigan State University: Rankings

-In its 2025 rankings, Times Higher Education World University Rankings ranked MSU 105th in the world.
-Michigan State ranks 151st in the world for 2022, according to the Academic Ranking of World Universities.
-Washington Monthly ranks MSU 43rd nationally for 2024.
-The 2025 QS World University Rankings placed it at 161st internationally.
-In its 2025-2026 edition, U.S. News & World Report ranked it as tied for the 29th best public university in the United States, tied for 64th nationally and tied for 37th among best universities for veterans.
+In 2026, TIME/Statista ranked MSU No. 85 globally (and No. 14 among U.S. public universities).
+In its 2026 rankings, Times Higher Education World University Rankings ranked MSU 105th in the world.
+Michigan State ranks 151st in the world for 2025, according to the Academic Ranking of World Universities.
+Washington Monthly ranked MSU 43rd nationally for 2024.
+The publication also ranked Michigan State No. 16 as a Best Bang for Your Buck College in the Midwest for 2025.
+The 2026 QS World University Rankings placed it at 182nd internationally.
+In its 2025-2026 edition, U.S. News & World Report ranked it as tied for the 29th best public university in the United States, tied for 64th nationally, and tied for 37th among best universities for veterans.

-In its 2020 edition, U.S. News & World Report ranked the following MSU graduate programs number one in the country: elementary teacher education and secondary teacher education (#1 for 26 straight years), African history (tied), curriculum and instruction (tied), industrial and organizational psychology, nuclear physics, rehabilitation counseling (tied), and supply chain management/logistics.
+In its 2026 edition, U.S. News & World Report ranked the following MSU graduate programs number one in the country: elementary teacher education and secondary teacher education (#1 for 31 straight years), curriculum and instruction and the online graduate program in educational administration and supervision.
+No. 2 ranked programs include educational administration, higher education administration, and rehabilitation counseling.

-The Eli Broad College of Business was ranked No. 39th nationally for 2019–20 by Bloomberg Businessweek.
-Ninety-two percent of the school's graduates received job offers in 2019.
-The latest edition of U.S. News ranked Michigan State's undergraduate and graduate supply chain management/logistics programs in the Eli Broad College of Business first in the nation.
-In addition, the Eli Broad College of Business undergraduate accounting program is ranked 22nd, the master's accounting program is ranked 15th, and the doctoral program is ranked 18th, according to the 2018 Public Accounting Reports Annual Survey of Accounting Professors.
-The MBA program is ranked 27th in the U.S. by Forbes magazine.
+The Eli Broad College of Business was ranked No. 45 nationally and No. 20 among public programs for 2025-26 by Bloomberg Businessweek.
+The college had a placement rate of 99% for its graduating class (undergraduate) in 2025.
+In addition, the college's undergraduate supply chain program is ranked No. 1 nationally and the accounting program is ranked 22nd.
+The MBA program is ranked #19 among public institutions by U.S. News and World Report.

 The College of Communication Arts and Sciences was established in 1955 and was the first of its kind in the United States.
-The college's Media and Information Studies doctoral program was ranked No. 2 in 2007 by The Chronicle of Higher Education in the category of mass communication.
-The communication doctoral program was ranked No. 4 in a separate category of communication in The Chronicle of Higher Educations 2005 Faculty Scholarly Productivity Index, published in 2007.
-The college's faculty and alumni include eight Pulitzer Prize winners and a two-time Emmy Award winning recording mixer.
+In 2025, its communication program was ranked #5 by the Shanghai Academic Ranking of World Universities.
+The communication and media studies program ranks in the top 25 by QS World University Rankings for 2026.
+The game design program is ranked in the top 15 nationally by Princeton Review.